MacroFab Blog

 ENIG is MacroFab's default surface finish.
 ENIG has been a popular PCB surface finish for several decades due to its flat planar surface and reliability.
 This has been required for assembly due to the rise of tight-pitch BGA devices and other small surface-mount form factors.
 The process can also handle many solder reflow cycles with an extra benefit of a long shelf-life time.

-However, historical manufacturing challenges with some Electroless nickel immersion gold suppliers have caused nickel corrosion to form the “Black Pad” effect.
+However, historical PCB manufacturing challenges with some Electroless nickel immersion gold suppliers have caused nickel corrosion to form the “Black Pad” effect.
 This has been a leading weakness related to the ENIG surface finish, although a controllable one when proper measures are taken.

 This “Black Pad” occurs when the nickel applied beneath the gold plating corrodes and resembles a black surface.
 This corrosion can lead to poor component solderability and a solder pad that loses connectivity to the component pad.